jquery/infrastructure-puppet/doc/wordpress.md

 All of the WordPress settings are managed by Puppet.
 The sites are backed by a locally running MariaDB instance.

-## Blog accounts

-TODO.

-## Builders

-The docs sites are provisioned by the `builder` hosts.
-These run `node-notifier` to pick up changes to the sites and then run Grunt to perform the upgrade.
-All of the configuration (including user management) is handled by Puppet.

 ## WordPress versions